Customize virtualhost on WHM/Cpanel

-WHM/CPANEL is the most popular Shared Hosting panel in the world, even if It is used mostly for HTML/PHP, it comes with a very good interface to manage and assign users and resources to users willing to host 1 or more websites.
+WHM/CPANEL is the most popular Shared Hosting panel in the world, even if it is used mostly for HTML/PHP, it comes with a very good interface to manage and assign users and resources to users willing to host 1 or more websites.
+Customize the virtualhosts on WHM/CPANEL!

 Every time an user creates or modifies information about a site, host, domain, subdomain Cpanel modifies the Apache configuration.